jccrock311/python-challenge/README.md

 - A new file called `main.py`.
 This will be the main script to run for each analysis.
 - A `Resources` folder that contains the CSV files you used.
 Make sure that your script has the correct path to the CSV file.
-- An `analysis` folder that contains your text file that has the results from your analysis.
+- An `Analysis` folder that contains your text file that has the results from your analysis.

 Push these changes to GitHub or GitLab.